Georgia GOP gov candidate Kemp defends vote hacking investigation: 'I'm doing my job'

 New polls

 In Florida, Quinnipiac University found Democratic Sen. Bill Nelson leads GOP Gov. Rick Scott 51 percent to 44 percent in the battle for Senate.
-Meanwhile, the Democratic mayor of Tallahassee, Andrew Gillum, tops former Republican Rep. Ron DeSantis 50 percent to 43 percetn.
+Meanwhile, the Democratic mayor of Tallahassee, Andrew Gillum, tops former Republican Rep. Ron DeSantis 50 percent to 43 percent.
+The margin of error was plus-or-minus 3.5 percentage points

 Those numbers represented two of the biggest leads Nelson and Gillum have in any Florida poll so far.